All Episodes

 We now know you were right.

-The homework you did was reinforced by the investigation that, frankly, the information that Obama had, that Biden had, but they refused to let it go because that's the actual corruption, the swamp, the bottom of the swamp is this.
+The homework you did was reinforced by the investigations and, frankly, the information that Obama had, that Biden had, but they refused to let it go because that's the actual corruption.

-So we're gonna lie, we're gonna cheat, and we're gonna deceive the American people.
+So we're going to lie, we're going to cheat, and we're going to deceive the American people.

 You knew it.

-You could smell it, and then you did the homework, and you uncovered the truth years before all the evidence percolated to the top.
+And then you did the homework and you uncovered the truth years before all the evidence percolated to the top.

-You know, uh, it was us in an ensemble cast.
+You know, it was us in an ensemble cast.

-I can't take all the credit for it, but we uh we did work very hard on it.
+I can't take all the credit for it, but we did work very hard on it.

 And anyway, Google received and responded to a legal process by the FBI compelling the release of their personal information.

-So I've been through this now twice in my life, Senator, where my personal private text messages and at the time emails, I have not had an email account in years and years and years, were released publicly, and it was big news all over, it was everywhere.
+So I've been through this now twice in my life, Senator, where my personal private text messages and at the time, emails.

-And what's so amazing about this is you know what their main criticism on uh criticism, MSDNC, fake news, CNN, and all these other channels and and in press is they would read my text messages, and they're like, Wow, it sounds like his monologues on TV.
+And what's so amazing about this is, you know what their main criticism on criticism, MSDNC, fake news, CNN, and all these other channels in press is they would read my text messages and they're like, wow, it sounds like his monologues on TV.

 Man, he really believes this stuff.